-Interview with Dr Jafaru Abu, Director of Gynaecological Oncology and Robotic Surgery for Burjeel Medical Group, Abu Dhabi.
+Interview with Dr. Jafaru Abu, Director of Gynecological Oncology and Robotic Surgery for Burjeel Medical Group, Abu Dhabi. will know about their experience and whole journey with the Allocation Assist.

-Dr Jafaru Abu is a Consultant Gynaecological Oncologist at Burjeel Medical City (BMC) in Abu Dhabi.
-Dr Jaf relocated from Nottingham in the United Kingdom in April 2022 to set up a world class gynaecological oncology surgical unit at BMC.
+Dr. Jafaru Abu is a consultant gynecological oncologist at Burjeel Medical City (BMC) in Abu Dhabi.
+Dr. Jaf relocated from Nottingham in the United Kingdom in April 2022 to set up a world-class gynaecological oncology surgical unit at BMC.

-Dr. Jaf received a certificate of professional recognition from the European Society of Gynaecological Oncology (ESGO) at their recent congress in Istanbul, for his many years of experience and accomplishments in the field of gynaecology oncology.
+Dr. Jaf received a certificate of professional recognition from the European Society of Gynecological Oncology (ESGO) at their recent congress in Istanbul for his many years of experience and accomplishments in the field of gynecology oncology.

 Dr. Jaf, thank you so much for making the time in your very busy schedule to speak to us.
-Can you tell us a bit about your background and how you got into robotic surgery?
+Can you tell us a bit about your background and how you got into robotics?

 Can you tell us about the robotic surgery system you use?